MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/cmdlet-references-for-office-365-services.md

 - CSH
 ms.custom:
 ms.assetid: 3a1ea1a6-edbd-4922-9ad3-0b075f7f9009
-description: "Summary: Find Microsoft 365 PowerShell cmdlet reference topics for Azure Active Directory, Exchange Online, SharePoint Online, Skype for Business Online, and Security & Compliance."
+description: "Summary: Find Microsoft 365 for PowerShell cmdlet reference topics for Azure Active Directory, Exchange Online, SharePoint Online, Skype for Business Online, and Security & Compliance."
 ---

 # Cmdlet references for Microsoft 365 services

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 Cmdlet reference topics for the various Microsoft 365 services provide detailed information and instructions on how to use each cmdlet.
 Additionally, each Microsoft 365 service that has PowerShell support requires different connection instructions.